 Question #5: Have You Committed to Paying Off the Card Before the APR Adjusts?

 Before you’re ready to use a balance transfer credit card, you should commit to paying off the balance before it adjusts.
 If not, you’re playing with fire.
 Don’t use it as an excuse to rack up more debt, and prepare to make payments above the minimum so you can get ahead.
-Use the money you’re saving on interest payments (plus some) to pay the balance off prior to the interest rate adjusting.
+Use the money you’re saving on interest payments (plus some) to pay the balance off prior to the interest rate adjustment.
 Doing so can help you pay off your debt faster while helping you save on interest payments.

 Have a clear plan for how much you’ll pay on the card each month.
 As stated above, the introductory 0% APRs offered by the best balance transfer cards are available for a limited time only.
 Planning how you’ll pay off the balance helps ensure that you’ll have the card paid off before the rate adjusts at the end of the introductory period.